Volodymyr Ivasiuk: Biography

-Ivasyuk was born in Kitsman, Chernivtsi Oblast.
-His father Mykhailo Ivasyuk was a well-known writer from Bukovyna.
-His mother Sofiya Ivasyuk, from Zaporizhzhia Oblast, was a teacher in a local school.
+Ivasiuk was born in Kitsman, in Ukraine's western Chernivtsi Oblast.
+His father Mykhailo Ivasiuk was a well-known writer from Bukovyna.
+His mother Sofiya Ivasiuk, from Zaporizhzhia Oblast, was a teacher in a local school.
 He had two sisters, Halyna (b.
 1944) and Oksana (b.
 1960).
 As early as the age of five, Volodymyr began learning to play the violin at a music school.
 Later, he learnt to play the piano as well.
-In 1964 he created an ensemble - "Bukovyna" - in his school and wrote their first songs, the first of which was "Lullaby".
+During his school years Ivasiuk was inspired by The Beatles and started composing big-beat songs.
+In 1964 he created a school ensemble called "Bukovynka" and wrote their first songs, the first of which was "Lullaby".
+Starting from 1967 he co-operated with Smerichka.

 After Volodymyr had already graduated from secondary school, his family moved to the city of Chernivtsi where his father was offered a teaching position at the Bukovynian State Medical University.
 Volodymyr went on to study at the Lviv Medical Institute while he continued his musical career.
 He joined the "Karpaty Ensemble" at a local community centre and played the violin and offered his songs to be performed.

 He became an overnight national sensation in the Soviet Union, after a public performance on 13 September 1970 of his compositions "Chervona Ruta" (Ukrainian for 'Red Rue') and "Vodohray" with Olena Kuznetsova.
 In 1971 his "Chervona Ruta", performed live in Moscow with Vasyl Zinkevych and Nazariy Yaremchuk, and won the Best Song of the Year award of the Soviet Union.
 His composition "Vodohray" won the best song award the next year as well.
 "Chervona Ruta", sung by Sofia Rotaru, was featured in the musical-film Chervona Ruta.

-Ivasyuk moved to Lviv to formally study composition at the Lviv Conservatory of Music.
+After moving to Lviv and finishing the local medical institute, in 1974 Ivasiuk enrolled to formally study composition at the Lviv Conservatory of Music.
+His mentors at the conservatory were Anatoliy Kos-Anatolsky and Leszek Mazepa.
 Upon graduation from the medical institute, he worked as a doctor, and joined the post-graduate courses at the Department of Pathological Physiology to work for his next degree.
 In Lviv Volodymyr created the songs: "I am your wing", "Two rings", "Ballad about mallow", "Ballad about two violins".
-All these songs and other works of Ivasyuk were premiered by Rotaru.
+All these songs and other works of Ivasiuk were premiered by Rotaru.